erhathaway/router-primitives/README.md

 | `options.isPathRouter` | If should forceibly be part of pathname.
 See [pathname](#pathname) | NO | False |

 ## Router Instance

+Once you have have added a router to the manager, using a declaration object or tree of declaration objects (see above), the manager will have created Router instances to represent each node in the tee.
+These router instances are the main way you will control routing in your app.

 ### Methods